 We continue to deliver a programme of informative and lively debates featuring expert speakers, with a focus on big issues which affect both the public and private sector - most held at our superb venue, The National Galleries of Scotland.

-Speakers at Scotsman Conferences events over the last year have included leading politicians (Alistair Darling, Nicola Sturgeon, Ed Davey, Michael Moore, John Swinney and many more) and leading figures from business and academia such as Katherine Garrett-Cox (Alliance Trust), Rupert Soames (Aggreko), Jim McColl (Clyde Blowers) and Robin Barr & Roger White (AG Barr)
+Speakers at Scotsman Conferences events over the last year have included leading politicians (Alistair Darling, Nicola Sturgeon, Ed Davey, John Swinney and many more) and leading figures from business such as Katherine Garrett-Cox (Alliance Trust), Rupert Soames (Aggreko), Jim McColl (Clyde Blowers), Dave Tudor (GlaxoSmithKline) and Robin Barr & Roger White (AG Barr)

 Respected academics have come from across the UK to participate in our events, including Prof John Kay (London School of Economics), Prof Hew Strachan (Oxford University) alongside Scottish-based experts Profs David Bell, John Curtice and William Walker.

-Our events are chaired by experts, too - Bill Jameson, Peter Jones, Sheena McDonald Stephen Jardine, Ken Symon & Juliet Dunlop - while many large business organisations have supported our events.
+Our events are chaired by experts, too - Peter Jones, Sheena McDonald, Bill Jamieson and Stephen Jardine - while many large business organisations have supported our events.
 Without exception, they have been delighted by the results.
-They include : Bank of Scotland, Alliance Trust, Dundas & Wilson, Brodies, Investec, Martin Currie, Scottish Widows Investment Partnership, Spirit Aerosystems, DLA Piper, HBJ Gateley and many more.
+They include : Bank of Scotland, Alliance Trust, Pinsent Masons, Brodies, Investec, Scottish Widows Investment Partnership, Spirit Aerosystems, HBJ Gateley, and many more.

 Scotsman Conference Format

 Unlike traditional conferences, our events run for half a day - because delegates can no longer afford the luxury of a full day away from their desk.
 They need to keep up-to-date with policy developments and build professional networks, so our sharply-focussed events allow delegates to do both without eating into valuable working time.